-For all courses, payment arrangements must be agreed before enrolment and may consist of payment in full before the course commencement, payment by instalments or loan finance.
-Where payment is by instalments, the Company may assign the right to receive unpaid instalments.
+For all courses, payment arrangements must be agreed before enrolment and may consist of payment in full before the course commencement, payment by FCC instalment plan or by loan finance.
+Where payment is by FCC instalment plan, the Company may assign the right to receive unpaid instalments.
 Where loan finance is required, enrolment will be delayed until the loan finance has been agreed.

-If you have elected to pay by instalments, you may terminate your participation on the course at any time by giving 2 months' notice in writing.
+If you have elected to pay by FCC instalment plan, you may terminate your participation on the course at any time by giving 2 months' notice in writing.
 The notice should be sent to the Student Liaison Officer at the Company's address set out in the enrolment form.
 If you do so, you will still be liable:

 - to make any payment already outstanding at the date you give notice; and

 - to make any further payment that falls due during the notice period.

 Subject to clause 6, you shall pay your FCC instalment plan promptly each month.
 If you default in making any payment when due, the Company shall have the right to exclude you from the course until the arrears are paid.
 The Company shall be entitled to make an additional charge for any additional costs incurred by it as the result of your default.
 If your default shall continue for more than 30 days, the Company shall be entitled to cancel your enrolment by giving you 2 months’ notice.
 If the Company cancels your enrolment as a result of your default for more than 30 days, you will have to pay: